agkj/Springboot_demo/README.md

 # Springboot_demo

-A java Springboot project that implements POST, GET, PUT and DELETE HTTP methods through the use of Postman
+A simple Java Springboot project that implements POST, GET, PUT and DELETE HTTP methods through the use of Postman.